 Set Goals and take action

 After being diagnosed with depression and anxiety, it eventually became too impossible for me to work in a very stressful and toxic environment — so, I had to quit my job.

 And everything went downhill from there.
 I continued to trap myself in misery, regrets and I constantly beat myself up for being a failure and disappointment.

 I wanted to change my life.
 There was still so much that I wanted to achieve, dreams that I wanted to chase but I continued to wallow in despair.

-It took me long enough to realize that if I wanted to change my life and turn my situation around, I needed to take control.
+It took me long enough to realize that if you want to change your life and turn your situation around, you need to take control.

 It wasn’t easy, there were a lot of days where I wanted to just lie in bed but we have to keep pushing ourselves.